American Opportunity Tax Credit (AOTC): A Comprehensive Guide

 • 100% of the first $2,000 of qualified education expenses (tuition, fees, and course materials) is eligible for the credit.

-• 25% of the next $2,000 of qualified expenses can also be applied, making the total maximum credit amount $2,500.
+• There is also 25 percent of the following 2,000 dollars of qualified expenses that can be utilized bringing the total maximum credit level to 2,500 dollars.

 Who is Eligible for the American Opportunity Tax Credit (AOTC)?